Xiaoping-Li/Notes/JavaScript/ES6/Destructuring Assignment.md

 _from freecodecamp_

+###Use Destructuring Assignment to Assign Variables from Objects

 We saw earlier how spread operator can effectively spread, or unpack, the contents of the array.

 We can do something similar with objects as well. `Destructuring assignment` is special syntax for neatly assigning values taken directly from an object to variables.